Motion Picture Association film rating system: X replaced by NC-17

-Since September 1990, the MPAA has included brief explanations of why each film received an "R" rating, allowing parents to know what type of content the film contained.
-For example, some films' explanations may read "Strong Brutal Violence, Pervasive Language, Some Strong Sexual Content, and Drug Material".

-By the early 2000s, the MPAA began applying rating explanations for PG, PG-13, and NC-17-rated films as well.
+By the early 2000s, the MPAA also began applying rating explanations for PG, PG-13, and NC-17-rated films.

 Rating components

 Violence

 Depictions of violence are permitted under all ratings but must be moderated for the lower ones.
 Violence must be kept to a minimum in G-rated films and must not be intense in PG-rated films.
 Depictions of intense violence are permitted under the PG-13 rating, but violence that is both realistic and extreme or persistent will generally require at least an R rating.